 Bullying hurts.
 No one deserves to be a victim of bullying.
 Everybody has the right to be treated with respect.

-Children who are bullying need to learn different ways of behaving.
+Children who are bullying other children need to learn different ways of behaving.
+The reasons for the person bullying others will also be explored.

 Objectives of this Policy